Bernard Paget: Second World War

 Paget commanded the 21st Army Group in the United Kingdom from June to December 1943 prior to General Montgomery taking over.
 In January 1944 he became Commander-in-Chief (C-in-C) Middle East Command until October 1946, when he retired from the army.
 He was appointed as Extra Aide-de-Camp to King George VI in October 1944.
 Paget had been the longest serving Commander-in-Chief during the Second World War, and became the senior General in the British Army.
 In December 1944 he was awarded the Grand Cross of the Order of Polonia Restituta by the Polish government-in-exile.
 In 1946 he was advanced to Knight Grand Cross of the Order of the Bath.

-Lieutenant-General Sir Bernard Paget, C-in-C Home Forces, inspecting a 3-inch mortar crew, 9 January 1943.
-Brigadier Maurice Chilton is also pictured two away from Paget.
+Paget, C-in-C Home Forces, inspecting a 3-inch mortar crew, 9 January 1943.
+Brigadier Maurice Chilton is second to the left of Paget.

 His final act of World War II took place between May and July 1945 during the Levant Crisis: Paget under orders from Prime Minister Winston Churchill invaded Syria from Transjordan to curb French actions there, which he achieved at no cost.
 His forces escorted French troops to their barracks and the violence ceased.

 After the war Paget was Colonel of the Oxfordshire and Buckinghamshire Light Infantry from October 1946 to September 1955 In May 1954, he presented new Queen's Colours to the regiment at Osnabrück.
 On 8 May 1955, he handed over the old Queen's Colours to the Dean of Christ Church Cathedral for safekeeping in a ceremony at Christ Church Cathedral, Oxford.
 He took his last salute from his regiment as Colonel Commandant at the parade to commemorate the bicentenary of the 52nd on 14 October 1955 at Osnabrück, West Germany.
 He was Colonel of the Intelligence Corps and Colonel of the Reconnaissance Regiment.
 He was Principal of Ashridge College of Citizenship from 1946 to 1949.
 He was a Governor of Radley College, Eastbourne College, St Edwards and Welbeck College.
 Paget was President of the Army Benevolent Fund.
 He was Governor of the Royal Hospital Chelsea from 1949 to 1956.
 He retired to Petersfield, Hampshire in 1957.
 He was appointed a Deputy Lieutenant of Hampshire in 1960.
 Paget was installed as a Knight Grand Cross of the Order of the Bath at a service in Westminster Abbey on 27 October 1960 and his Banner was hung in the Henry VII Chapel.
 He died soon afterwards of a heart attack on 16 February 1961, at the age of 73.